 God’s into peace.
 It’s an aspect of his character we really don’t spend enough time on.
-But it’s a fruit of the Spirit, and something he wishes upon us, his creations, his children—as articulated by his angels when Jesus was born.
+But it’s one of

-Luke 2.13-14 KWL - 13 Suddenly there was a large number of the heavenly army with the angel, praising God,
+Luke 2.13-14 NRSVue - 13 And suddenly there was with the angel a multitude of the heavenly host, praising God and saying,

-This may be a fair assessment, and it may be unfair.
-After all, when Christians aren’t peaceful, it makes the news.
-When we are peaceful, it might become one of those happy-news stories at the end of the video, or in the back of the newspaper; it might go viral if it’s heartwarming enough.
-But it doesn’t always.
-It may very well be we Christians are doing a good job of demonstrating peace, and since the agitated minority gets all the press, we don’t look so good.
+But sometimes, sometimes, when Christians are peaceful, or do good deeds in a peaceful way, it becomes one of those happy-news stories at the end of the program.
+Or found in the back of the newspaper.
+Some of them even go viral when they’re heartwarming enough.
+But there aren’t as many of them as there oughta be.
+It may very well be we Christians do a good job of demonstrating peace… but the agitated minority gets all the press.

 So I have serious doubts that peaceful Christians are a vast but silent majority.
-More than likely, they’re a tiny minority.
-(And I say “they’re” because neither am I as peaceful as I oughta be.)
+More than likely they’re a tiny minority.
+(And I say “they’re” because I myself am not as peaceful as I should be.)

 Human substitutes for peace.

 Okay, but how’d the Romans achieve this peace?
 Simple: Crucify anyone who creates a disturbance.
-Leave their groaning, bleeding body posted on the side of the highway for all to see, and feel horror and awe.
+Leave their groaning, bleeding body mounted like a trophy on the side of the highway for all to see, and leave the locals feeling horror and awe.
 Once every enemy is dead, you have peace.
 Right?

-The nonviolent method of peace arose in the 20th century—the passive resistance which Mohandas Gandhi and Martin Luther King Jr. used.
+The nonviolent method of peace arose in the 20th century—the passive resistance which Mohandas Gandhi and Martin Luther King Jr. used to create massive social changes.
 Stand up for what you believe in, stand up for your principles—but whatever you do, don’t return evil for evil.
 Don’t return fire.
 Don’t punch back.
 Don’t break anything.
 Don’t resort to violence.
 Don’t hate your opponent.

-But it has a rather significant problem: It can be used to support all sorts of things Jesus would never approve of.
+But it has a rather significant problem: It could potentially be used to support all sorts of things Jesus would never approve of.
 Fr’instance if prostitutes wanted to nonviolently stand up for their “right” to charge people for sex.
-They might win the day… but when it’s legal for people to use their bodies as a commodity, they immediately get exploited, and we wind up with sexual trafficking and slavery.
-Jesus’s form of passive resistance is meant to grow his kingdom, but people can and will use it to get their own way—and profit by it.
+They might win the day… but when it’s legal for people to use their bodies as a commodity, people immediately find ways to exploit them, and we wind up with sexual trafficking and slavery.
+Jesus’s form of passive resistance

 Going with the flow instead of fighting the tide surely looks like peace.
 We don’t argue, don’t worry, avoid controversy, stay away from drama.
 But we also bottle our frustrations, compromise our principles, and refuse to take a stand even when we really oughta.
 We permit an environment where evil people take advantage of our passivity, ’cause they realize once good people offer no opposition, their evil can thrive.

 Okay, so why is the libertarian stuff fake?
-Because it’s an illusion of peace, and because all our efforts go into maintaining the illusion.
-Because we don’t really live in peace, but in worry, lest someone snap and violently cut loose.
+Because it’s an illusion of peace, and because all our efforts go into maintaining the illusion instead of peace.
+Because we don’t really live in peace, but in worry, lest someone snap and destroy the illusion.
 Because we know cooler heads won’t prevail: When violence does break out, we ditch “live and let live” and crack down.
 We start behaving like the Romans had the right idea all along.

 God’s peace does none of these things.
 It produces no violence.
 No internal unrest.
 No fear or anxiety.
 Only a true, authentic inner peace—one which isn’t based on destroying or denying the things which disrupt peace.
 It’s based on a very simple act: Stop worrying about everything outside your control, concentrate on the things which are up to you, and seek God’s kingdom first and foremost.